DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m02_pythonic_code/README.md

 As you may notice, you can create an inherit class to implement your own decorator and it will act as a context manager for the given function.

-This implementation allows independence (the decorator doesn't know about the functions aspect and viceversa) which is good but it can also be a downgrade as you cannot use the elements returned by ```__exit```.
+This implementation allows independence (the decorator doesn't know about the functions aspect and vice-versa) which is good but it can also be a downgrade as you cannot use the elements returned by ```__exit```.
 Also, the decorator logic is only defined once and can be reused many times.

 To finish this sections, let's explore another tool from *contextlib*.